 In an environment where trust is in short supply and customer engagement is spread across a broad digital ecosystem, companies must focus on their customers and on nurturing relationships through effective, relevant communication.

-Focusing on customer experience, needs, and preferences will not only enable brands to differentiate their products and services in a competitive market but also build the trust that results in loyalty.
+Focusing on engaging customer experiences, needs, and preferences will not only enable brands to differentiate their products and services in a competitive market but also build the trust that results in loyalty.

 Note: Andrew Pelosi, president of Partners & Simons, co-wrote this article.